7 Household Items That Should Never Be Flushed Down the Toilet

 Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

-No, many "flushable" wipes do not really break down and may cause clogs in your pipes.
+There is no need to worry, most "flushable" wipes do not actually break down easily and can lead to clogs in your pipes.

-No. Baby wipes shouldn’t be flushed down the toilet because they don’t dissolve quickly and could cause obstructions.
+No. Baby wipes should never be flushed down the drain since they are not able to dissolve easily and could cause obstructions.

-No. Paper towels are thicker than toilet paper, and they will not break down as quickly, causing the possibility of clogging the plumbing system.
+No. Paper towels are more dense than toilet paper, and they do not break down as easily, leading to potential clogs in the plumbing system.

 What about medication?
-Do I have to flush them into the toilet?
+Can I flush them in the toilet?

-If you’re dealing with a blocked drain do not hesitate to contact our professional plumbing services by calling Sydney Blocked Drains Plumbers .
-We can help you unblock blocked drains as well as drain clearing CCTV drain inspection and pipe relining services to ensure that your home is not impacted by drainage problems.
+If you are dealing with an unblocking drain, don’t hesitate to contact our professional plumbing service by calling Sydney Blocked Drains Plumbers .
+We offer services to clear blocked drains as well as drain clearing CCTV drain inspection, and pipe relining services to ensure your home is free of plumbing issues.
 Call us today to schedule an appointment.

 Additional Information